icosahedron/flagrantsystemerror/src/posts/git-docker-gogs.md

 [nginx-screenshot]: images/nginx-screenshot.png width=512px

 To host the Git data, I chose the Gogs server.
-Gitlab is very nice, but it resource intensive, and I wanted something light.
-Gogs, written in Go, fit that bill quite nicely.
+Gitlab is very nice, but it is resource intensive, and I wanted something light.
+Gogs, written in Go, fits that bill quite nicely.
 As a bonus, it has many of the same features as GitHub and GitLab.

 Like nginx, Gogs needs a separate volume to host the repository data.